guardianproject/OrfoxGeckoView/README.md

-This project was originally based upon the geckobrowser sample (see below) and the Orweb browser project from Guardian Project.
+This project was originally based upon the geckobrowser sample (https://github.com/mfinkle/geckobrowser) and the Orweb browser project from Guardian Project.
 It is basically feature complete (and MORE) with Orweb, but without any preference screen yet!

 Project tracker: https://dev.guardianproject.info/projects/orweb
 Nightly builds: https://guardianproject.info/builds/Orfox/